This post may contain affiliate links. Please read my disclosure policy.

-This is a really rich, warmly flavored soup – it tastes like… nothing I can describe.
-Peanutty, curry-y, deliciousness?
+This Creamy African Peanut Soup is really rich, warmly flavored – it tastes like… nothing else on earth!.
+Peanutty, curry-y, deliciousness!

 - 15oz can chickpeas drained and rinsed, garbanzo beans